alexdelin/shorthand/notes/standard.md

 ```

 ##### Priority
+Priority of a ToDo is indicated in braces `{priority}` right after the timestamp block and before the text of the todo item.
+Priority is represented by a single digit number `1-9` with `1` being the highest priority and `9` being the lowest priority.
+Any ToDos with no priority listed have an implicit priority level of `5`
 ```notes
 [ ] (2019-05-14) {1} An extremely important thing to do
 [ ] (2019-05-15) {5} Something _significantly_ less important, but which also has to be done